 - This tablescape looks beautiful with black matte flatware.
 I think they balance the overall look more so than gold or silver.

 - Add color coordinated plaid napkins.
 Plaid is a hallmark sign of Christmas and winter decor.
+Here are some similar napkins with green and blue plaid.

 - Place the snow globe favors on top of the napkins.
 Add a holiday tag like I did here, or tie on a name tag as a place card.